Dengue Fever

 What is the treatment for dengue?

 Persons suffering from dengue should consult a physician for care.
 There is no specific medication for treatment of a dengue infection other than supportive care.
-Due to potential for bleeding problems, persons who think they have dengue should use analgesics (pain relievers) with acetaminophen and avoid those containing ibuprofen, Naproxen, aspirin or aspirin containing drugs.
-They should also rest, drink plenty of fluids to prevent dehydration, and avoid mosquito bites while febrile.
+Persons who think they have dengue should only use pain relievers (analgesics) with acetaminophen.
+Due to potential for bleeding during dengue infection, Ibuprofen, Naproxen, aspirin or aspirin containing drugs should be avoided.
+Additionally, one should also rest, drink plenty of fluids to prevent dehydration, and avoid mosquito bites while febrile.

 How can dengue be prevented?